DISSOLVED OXYGEN: KEY INDICATOR OF AQUATIC HEALTH

-Monitoring dissolved oxygen: How data are collected and used
+Monitoring DO: How data are collected and used

 Certain amounts of DO are lost when microorganisms in the water use DO in the process of decomposing organic matter such as large algae blooms.
 This is most apt to occur during the summer season.
 DO levels fluctuate between spring, summer and early fall seasons, and may also change on a daily basis dependent upon the ecology of the water body.